 NBCOT Certification Exam Pass Rate

-For the year 2013, the exam pass rate will be calculated based on the percentage of graduates who take and pass the exam within 12 months of graduation.
-Refer to this website for 2012 data: https://secure.nbcot.org/data/schoolstats.aspx
+For the year 2013, the exam pass rate was based on the percentage of graduates who take and pass the exam within 12 months of graduation.
+Philadelphia University achieved a 93% pass rate.
+Refer to this website for comparison data: https://secure.nbcot.org/data/schoolstats.aspx

 Retention and Progression